doc-detective/doc-detective.github.io/docs/get-started/intro.md

 - **Small teams:** There’s often limited personnel or budget dedicated to a project, and documentation takes a backseat as a result.
 With Doc Detective, you can spend less time reviewing published documentation and trust that it is still functional and accurate for the end user.
 - **Large teams:** The more people you have contributing to a project, the faster it can change shape.
 In cases where development is outpacing documentation, Doc Detective keeps a watchful eye on the changes made and note any inconsistencies.
 - **Anything in between:** You can be a team of one or of one thousand and still find a use for Doc Detective.
-When it comes time to address the documentation of your project, look to Doc Detective to ease the burden and help bring consistency and accuracyto the end user.
+When it comes time to address the documentation of your project, look to Doc Detective to ease the burden and help bring consistency and accuracy to the end user.

 ## Next steps